 – New services have been developed by both carriers and third parties such as internet brokers to give consumers and small businesses access to a much wider range of options.

-Same day delivery is a potentially important segment and is being offered as a premium option by more retailers but current take up is low, at well under 1% of home delivery orders.
+Same day delivery may become an important segment but, currently, only the two retailers with their own delivery operations – Amazon and Argos – have significant same day volumes.
+Hence current take up is low, at well under 1% of home delivery orders.